mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ### Introduction To Prefix Operations

-the format of the operations we are going to discuss in this page, are queries that are executed after some selection query which has yielded some results  and  some alternatives.
+The traditional format of the operations we are going to discuss in this page, are queries that are executed after some selection query which has yielded some results  and  some alternatives.
 By using the color keyword, we are able to specify if we want these queries to operate using the main result or one of the alternatives.

 This of course gives us great flexibility but it does come with cost of having to perform everything in 2 steps.
 A cost which is completely unnecessary in cases where